JC Tech: 7 Posts to Get you Out of a Blogging Slump

 Start Something New –

 And the best option of all to relight the blogging spark – just try something new.
 When I blogged beauty, I would soon fall into a whole heap of blog slumps.
 I took a different spin and started writing lifestyle and travel, and hey, I’m still here almost 2 years later.
+You just need to find the thing that’s easiest to blog about, if you’re a sporty person then start a Sports blog, if you enjoy fashion then why not start a fashion blog?
 Whether it’s a new niche or just a new spin on something you have been doing, then give it a go.
 It doesn’t mean you need to change the whole theme of your blog, but will just let you try something a little different every now and again.

 Now, I hope that these little tops help build your blogging fires again.
 It definitely is a hobby which can be quite demanding and it does end up taking up a whole lot of time.
 (Does anyone remember what you used to do before blogging?!
 Yeah, I don’t).
 But you know, we do it cause we love it.
 And if you need an extra bit of love, I wrote a whole piece on why you should be proud of your blog a little while ago.